verygoodsecurity/xamarin-android-sdk-binding/README.md

 # VGS Xamarin Android Binding library
 Binding library for VGS Collect Android SDK

+> **_NOTE:_**  VGS does not support Xamarin.
+This demo is just an example of how VGS Collect SDK can be integrated into your application.

 ## Content
 * <b>VGSCollectBindingLibrary</b> - Android Binding Library
 * <b>AndroidSample</b> - Sample of the Xamarin Android project with VGS collect library integrated